ISSN 1016-5169 | E-ISSN 1308-4488

 pdf

-Investigating Awareness of Cardiovascular Disease as the Primary Cause of Mortality in Women: Insights from a Survey of 7920 Individuals [Turk Kardiyol Dern Ars]
+Awareness of Cardiovascular Disease as the Primary Cause of Mortality in Women: Insights from a Survey of 7,920 Individuals-Uncorrected Proof [Turk Kardiyol Dern Ars]

 Turk Kardiyol Dern Ars.
 Ahead of Print: TKDA-54078 | DOI: 10.5543/tkda.2025.54078

-Investigating Awareness of Cardiovascular Disease as the Primary Cause of Mortality in Women: Insights from a Survey of 7920 Individuals
+Awareness of Cardiovascular Disease as the Primary Cause of Mortality in Women: Insights from a Survey of 7,920 Individuals-Uncorrected Proof

 Müge Ildızlı Demirbaş1, Meral Kayıkçıoğlu2

-1Cardiology Clinic, Kosuyolu High Specialty Research and Training Hospital, Istanbul, Turkiye
+1Department of Cardiology, Koşuyolu High Specialty Research and Training Hospital, İstanbul, Turkiye

 OBJECTIVE

 Cardiovascular disease (CVD) remains the main cause of mortality worldwide for both women and men.
-However, women are ignored as victims of CVD leading to underdiagnoses and undertreatment.
+However, women are often overlooked as victims of CVD, leading to underdiagnosis and undertreatment.
 We aimed to assess public awareness of CVD as the leading cause of death in women.

-This nationwide survey was designed to evaluate awareness of CVD as the primary cause of female mortality.
-Individuals aged 18 to 80 years from across Turkiye were invited to participate in a brief, structured questionnaire.
+This nationwide survey was conducted to evaluate awareness of CVD as the primary cause of female mortality.
+Individuals aged 18 to 80 years from across Türkiye were invited to complete a brief, structured questionnaire.

 RESULTS

-A total of 7,920 individuals were surveyed, of whom 58% were female.
-Only 34% of women and 38% of men correctly identified CVD as the leading cause of death in women (P =0.0001).
-In contrast, malignant diseases—particularly breast cancer—were mistakenly cited as the leading cause by 46% of women and 42% of men.
+A total of 7,920 individuals were surveyed, of whom 59% were female.
+Only 34% of women and 38% of men correctly identified CVD as the leading cause of death in women (P = 0.0001).
+In contrast, malignant diseases—particularly breast cancer—were cited as the leading cause by 46% of women and 42% of men.
 Educational attainment was not associated with greater awareness.
-Among women, age was the sole factor independently correlated with awareness, while both age and a history of coronary artery disease (CAD) were significantly associated with awareness in men.
+Among women, age was the only factor independently correlated with awareness, while in men both age and a history of coronary artery disease (CAD) were significantly associated with awareness.

 CONCLUSION